 As yet there is no word on whether games will be played with full crowds, or indeed whether there will be any crowds whatsoever.

-The Dolphins are expected to play one home game in London this season, with the Patriots being rumoured to be the opponent.
+The Dolphins are expected to play one home game in London this season, with the Patriots being rumoured to be the opponent as part of the NFL 2020 schedule.
 It remains to be season if the International series, now entering it’s 14th season, will go ahead, as restrictions in London may make this more problematic.

 While several countries have begin to open up after the COVID-19 pandemic, the UK has yet to relax any of it’s restrictions on movements, and the ban on large sporting events is still in place.
 Attempts to restart the Premier League have proved somewhat contentious, so there is a possibility these games will not take place this season.

-Stay tuned for more information on the schedule as and when we get it.
+Stay tuned for more information on the NFL 2020 schedule as and when we get it.